What are Asymmetrical Eyes?

 Medical Condition

 Enophthalmos can also be caused by an underlying medical condition leading to uneven eyes and facial asymmetry.
+Medical conditions that can cause asymmetrical eyes include:

-- Paget disease (fragile bone tissue)
+- Paget disease.
+Fragile bone tissue

 Droopy Eyelid